How to Use Scrivener for Blogging: Professional Organizer’s Edition

-During a recent discussion on Facebook, Samantha Pointer-Foxx, a Professional Organizers Blog Carnival Star Blogger, mentioned that she uses Scrivener as a blogging tool, so I asked her to tell us about it as part of our Content Marketing series.
+During a recent discussion on Facebook, Samantha Pointer-Foxx, a Professional Organizers Blog Carnival Star Blogger, mentioned that she uses Scrivener as a blogging tool, so I asked her to tell us about it as part of my Content Marketing series.

 Scrivener is a wonderful tool to have if you want to do any type of blogging on a regular basis.
 I heard about Scrivener about three years ago, but it wasn’t until last year that someone in a writing group shared how they were using it for blogging.
 I immediately downloaded it.
 From there I started Googling using Scrivener for blogging and came across an article which you will find below with a template that you can use to set up your structure in Scrivener.
 Once I did that and played around with it for a few hours, I was hooked.

 Below are some of the great things I like about Scrivener and why.

 - Customization – One thing that I like about using Scrivener for blogging is that it is easy to customize for however you want to use it.
 You are able to start small and expand, depending on what your blogging needs are.
 When I first started I just had the blog template, but as I saw how easy it was to customize I put in my ezine and then social media and then podcast.
 You can look at your screen in the writing mode or in corkboard mode, which is really helpful for arranging your ideas around.
 You can also write in distraction-free mode if you so desire.

 - Export Options – Another thing is the ease of getting your blog posts into WordPress or whatever blog platform that you use.
 You can export to HTML and then cut and paste.
 You can also use Markdown while writing your post in Scrivener and it will export in the correct format for you.
 What is Markdown, you ask?

 “Markdown is a super simple way to add formatting like headers, bold, bulleted lists, and so on to plain text.”